Pioneer Place: Amenities

 The center has 356154 ft2 of space and 66 stores.
 Pioneer Place I and II contain four levels, including a basement level.
 The top floor of Pioneer Place II houses a Regal Cinemas theater.

 Cascades, the food court, is located underground below Pioneer Tower/Zone C, which also connects to a parking garage.
 That parking garage, located to the south, also contains retail space, home to Tiffany & Co.
 The northern lower above-ground levels of the block with Pioneer Tower housed Saks Fifth Avenue.

 Public transit

 Pioneer Place I faces the Fifth Avenue section of the Portland Transit Mall, served by several TriMet bus routes and MAX Light Rail.
 It is served by all five lines of the MAX system, with its Fifth Avenue side being across the street from the Pioneer Place/5th Avenue station (southbound service), and with the Pioneer Courthouse/6th Avenue station (northbound service) and "Pioneer Square" stations (eastbound and westbound service) being only one block away.
 Pioneer Place II is similarly only one block away from the Third Avenue station.
-Until 2020, building I had been flanked by directly adjacent MAX stations on Morrison and Yamhill Streets since its opening 30 years earlier, but those stations were closed in 2020 in order to reduce travel time for MAX riders through downtown and due to the stations' close proximity to the nearest other stations on the same MAX lines.
+Since its opening in 1990, building I had been flanked by directly adjacent MAX stations on Morrison and Yamhill Streets.
+The two stations were closed in 2020 in order to reduce travel time for MAX riders through downtown and to the close proximity of other stations on the same MAX lines.